 Our chat window will have:

-- and a remove friend icon (that we’ll configure later).
+- a remove friend icon (that we’ll configure later)

 Here’s an example design:

 To simplify the process of creating workflows later, select and group all of these elements together and name it “Group Friend Chat.”

 Set the group’s type of content to be “User,” but leave the data source empty for now.
 Also, untick “This element is visible on page load.”

 Within our Group Friend Chat, set the Repeating Group’s type of content to Direct Messages.
 Set the Data source to search for Direct Messages, with the following constraints:

 Our chat window is now ready.
 Let’s set up the workflows to send messages.
 Right-click the “send message” button within the Friend Chat group and start a workflow.

 Within “Data (Things),” select “Create a new thing” and fill the fields as shown.

 Add a “reset relevant inputs” (“Element Actions” > “Reset inputs”) after creating a new message, so the user won’t have to manually erase everything to enter the next one.